Medications

 Additional treatment options for IBS

-Medicine can be helpful in treating some of the symptoms from IBS.
+Medicine can help treat some of the symptoms of IBS.
 Many people with IBS find they need to try several different treatment options before finding the approach or combination of approaches that work best to manage their symptoms.
 This trial-and-error process can be frustrating.
 It may be comforting to know there are several options available.